kylepaulsen/ResourceOverride/README.md

 # Resource Override

+## ~~ This extension is now in maintenance mode!! ~~

+See what this means here: [maintenance_notice.md](maintenance_notice.md).

-An extension to help you gain full control of any website by redirecting traffic, replacing, editing, or inserting new content.
+Resource Override is an extension to help you gain full control of any website by redirecting traffic, replacing, editing, or inserting new content.

 [Get the extension here](https://chrome.google.com/webstore/detail/resource-override/pkoacgokdfckfpndoffpifphamojphii).